MohammedAladin/BookStore/README.md

 To run and use the Bookstore API, you will need the following:

 - Java 8 or higher
-- MySQL or PostgreSQL database
+- MySQL database
-- PayPal or Stripe account for payment gateway integration
+- PayPal account for payment gateway integration

 ## Setup

 1. Clone the repository to your local machine.
-2. Create a MySQL or PostgreSQL database and update the `application.properties` file with the database information.
+2. Create a MySQL database and update the `application.properties` file with the database information.
-3. Create a PayPal or Stripe account and update the `application.properties` file with the payment gateway information.
+3. Create a PayPal account and update the `application.properties` file with the payment gateway information.
 4. Run the following command in the terminal to start the application:

 ```bash